Do-It-Yourself: Patio Cover Plans

 Solid Roof Patio Covers

 Solid roof patio covers open the door to many more options.
 Depending on your location and budget, think about suitable materials and a design that "works" with the main structure.
 Other considerations for solid patio covers include vertical support materials and design, how the patio cover attaches to the main structure, roof design and roofing materials.

 A big advantage is that enclosing the covered area is not much of a stretch.
 The big downside is cost and the magnitude of the undertaking.
 If you plan to build it yourself, unless you have home remodeling experience, you'll likely need guidance from someone who does.
-As with the arbor, a complete plan and solid strategy are requirements if the project is to be a success Adding shade to your patio will increase its usability substantially.
+As with the arbor, a complete plan and solid strategy are requirements if the project is to be a success.

+Adding shade to your patio will increase its usability substantially.
 As you consider your options, take into account how you will use your patio, cost factors and how much you are willing and able to do yourself.
 Taking time to make choices and plans in advance will pay off in the long run.